MUDAL/Domestic-energy-monitoring-system/README.md

 3. Periodic logging of measured data to an SD card.
 4. Periodic uploading of data to the cloud (ThingSpeak Server and Google Sheets).
 5. Wi-Fi provisioning.
+6. Sending of notifications to the user whenever abnormal measurements are detected (i.e. the measured data have exceeded their limits).

 ## Hardware
 1. ESP32 development board